Threads of Life: A History of the World through the Eye of a Needle

 $32.99

 If you know anyone who has no taste for mysteries, you could suggest this one as a terrific introduction to the world of crime.
 The writer was born in Ireland but now lives in Australia, so we can claim her as our own.
-The Scholar is her second novel, following on a sensational debut with The Ruin, so it … Read more »
+The Scholar is her second novel, following on a sensational debut with The Ruin, … Read more »

 Exploded View